 Ionic equilibria and swelling of soft permeable particles in electrolyte solutions

-We discuss osmotic equilibria between soft permeable particles, of radius $R$ and volume charge density $\rho$, and bulk electrolyte solutions of the inverse Debye length $\kappa$.
-Existing models are based on a simplifying assumption of weakly charged particles.
-Here we derive analytical approximations for a distribution of a potential, ions and pressure in the system, suitable even when $\rho$ is quite large.
-Our theory is valid not only for ``large'' particles ($\kappa R \gg 1$), where a central part is fully screened, but also for weakly screened ``small'' particles ($\kappa R \leq 1$) with overlapping inner diffuse layers.
-Besides, we present novel coarse-grained simulations to validate the analysis and illustrate the variation of potential/ions profiles in response to changes in $\kappa R$ and $\rho$.
-Our simulations also allow us to argue that swelling of both ``large'' and ``small'' particles is uniform, although their inner non-uniform local pressure profiles are essentially and qualitatively different.
+We discuss osmotic equilibria between soft permeable particles, of radius R and volume charge density ρ, and bulk electrolyte solutions of inverse Debye length κ.
+Existing models are based on a simplified assumption of weakly charged particles.
+Here we derive analytical approximations for the distribution of potentials, ions and pressure in a system, suitable even when ρ is quite large.
+Our theory is valid not only for “large” particles (κR ≫ 1), where the central part is fully screened, but also for weakly screened “small” particles (κR ≤ 1) with overlapping inner diffuse layers.
+Besides, we present novel coarse-grained simulations to validate the analysis and illustrate the variation of potential/ion profiles in response to changes in κR and ρ.
+Our simulations also allow us to argue that swelling of both “large” and “small” particles is uniform, although their inner non-uniform local pressure profiles are essentially and qualitatively different.
 These results are directly relevant for a variety of permeable charged objects, from polymer micro- and nanogels to more rigid porous colloids.

 - This article is part of the themed collection: Electrostatics and Soft Matter